0YJ/TomatoMAP/code/avh/README.md

 pip install -r requirements.txt
 ```
 ## Directory Structure

+You may need the extra validation annotation from different human.
 The input label files should follow yolo format, with:
 **class_id, x_center, y_center, width, height**